fukangwei/New_Blog_MarkDown/Qt语法详解/Qt之QComboBox.md

 - `void QComboBox::setModel(QAbstractItemModel * model)`: Sets the model to be `model`. `model` must not be `0`.
 If you want to clear the contents of a model, call `clear()`.
 - `void QComboBox::setRootModelIndex(const QModelIndex & index)`: Sets the root model item `index` for the items in the combobox.
 - `void QComboBox::setValidator(const QValidator * validator)`: Sets the `validator` to use instead of the current validator.
 - `void QComboBox::setView(QAbstractItemView * itemView)`: Sets the view to be used in the combobox popup to the given `itemView`.
-The combobox takes ownership of the view.
-Note: If you want to use the convenience views (like `QListWidget`, `QTableWidget` or `QTreeWidget`), make sure to call `setModel()` on the combobox with the convenience widgets model before calling this function.
+The combobox takes ownership of the view. **Note**: If you want to use the convenience views (like `QListWidget`, `QTableWidget` or `QTreeWidget`), make sure to call `setModel()` on the combobox with the convenience widgets model before calling this function.
 - `void QComboBox::showEvent(QShowEvent * e) [virtual protected]`: Reimplemented from `QWidget::showEvent()`.
 - `void QComboBox::showPopup() [virtual]`: Displays the list of items in the combobox.
 If the list is empty then the no items will be shown.
 If you reimplement this function to show a custom `pop-up`, make sure you call `hidePopup()` to reset the internal state.
 - `QSize QComboBox::sizeHint() const [virtual]`: Reimplemented from `QWidget::sizeHint()`.
 This implementation caches the size hint to avoid resizing when the contents change dynamically.
 To invalidate the cached value change the sizeAdjustPolicy.